-Our approach is novel in that it uses approximate n-grambased string matching.
-Therefore, it is capable of handling spelling errors and different forms of writing.
-Moreover, it is extremely fast and efficient.
+Our approach is novel in that it uses the n-gram-based string representation and works on the character level rather than on the token (term) level.
+Moreover, it performs approximate string matching rather than an exact match.
+Therefore, it is capable of handling spelling errors and different forms of writing, and it is extremely fast and efficient.